-Lawyer for Probation Violations in Fort Worth, TX
+Violation of Probation Attorney in Fort Worth, TX

 If you allegedly violated the terms of your community supervision in the DFW area, it will be in your best interest to immediately retain legal counsel.
 Townsend, Gebhardt & Eppes, PLLC aggressively defends clients Fort Worth, Arlington, and many other nearby communities in Tarrant County.

 Fort Worth criminal defense attorneys Andrea Townsend, Steven Gebhardt, and Brian Eppes also represent individuals in Weatherford, Cleburne, and surrounding areas of Parker County and Johnson County.
 You can have our lawyers provide an honest and thorough evaluation of your case when you call 817-502-3600 to take advantage of a free, confidential consultation.

 Tarrant County Violation of Probation Information Center